 Stakeholders Why we engage How we engage and what we do The outcomes Shareholders Shareholders receive relevant information to enable them to evaluate whether their investment interests are aligned with the strategy and objective of the Company.
 The Board communicates with shareholders through the annual report and half-yearly report, meets with shareholders at the AGM and provides a forum for interaction.
 There is a portfolio management presentation and Q&As.
 This year, there will be a hybrid AGM which each shareholder can attend.
 Shareholders make informed decisions about their investments.
 Shareholder correspondence is forwarded directly to the Board.
 The lead portfolio manager participates in investor events and webinars, as well as videos and podcasts on the website to keep shareholders informed on investment activity and performance.
-In the year the Board introduced the new online stakeholder report via the Turtl platform to provide enhanced reporting to shareholders.
-The Chairman met with a number of shareholders in the year following his appointment.
+The Board provides an online Annual Financial Report via the Turtl platform to provide both regulatory and enhanced reporting to shareholders.
 Monthly factsheets are published on the Company's website.